 The maximum number of participating locators in a composite locator is 30, but it is recommended that you use no more than 10; otherwise, geocoding can be significantly slower.

 When you create a composite locator, the order the locators are added to the Create Composite Address Locator tool determines the fallback order of the participating locators to which addresses can be matched against to increase the probability of finding the best match when geocoding.
-After the composite locator is created, you can adjust the geocoding fallback order of the participating locators to best suit your needs.
+After the composite locator is created, you can adjust the geocoding fallback order of the participating locators to suit your needs.
 For example, you may have an ArcGIS StreetMap Premium multirole USA locator as well as your own custom locator for fire hydrants.
 If you create a composite locator with the USA locator and the hydrants locator, the default fallback order is to geocode using all roles of the multirole locator first; then use the custom locator.
 This order may not be optimal for your use case, and the order can now be adjusted using one of the following Result order options.
 Select one of the options to determine the fallback order used by the composite locator:

 - Use locator order—Participating locators are in the order they were added to the Create Composite Address Locator tool and adhere to the fallback order described in Combine multiple locators into a composite locator.

 - Order by role and score—Individual roles of participating locators will be grouped and ordered from most to least precise.
 Results will be returned for more precise roles first followed by less precise roles, and where results are returned for different locators with the same role, results will be returned based on score.
 It is recommended that you use this option if you have a multirole locator and several single role locators or if you have more than one multirole locator.
 This automatically orders your locators and roles into a recommended, optimal fallback order.

 - Custom order—A customizable fallback order for participating locators allows you to insert locators between the roles of a multirole locator.
-Locators cannot be inserted in between multirole geocode services.
+Locators cannot be inserted between multirole geocode services.